William Bannon: Personal life

-William Bannon married Harriet Shattock in 1857.
-Harriet was a servant, originally from Somerset, who travelled from Plymouth with a family on board the Blackwall Clipper ‘Sussex' via Port Phillip Bay, arriving October 1855.
+William Bannon married Harriet Shattock in 1857; a servant, originally from Somerset, who travelled from Plymouth with a family on board the Blackwall clipper Sussex, via Port Phillip Bay, and arrived in October 1855.

-Harriet and William had nine children, including Sarah Jane Hancox (née Bannon).
-Sarah, his first child, was born within months of his acquittal for the murder of Samuel Oaks in 1858.
-According to her grave headstone, Harriet Bannon, his sixth child, died on Christmas Day 1870, which was within a week of his release from Launceston Gaol on the distillery issue.
-Harriet Bannon was one year old at the time of her death.
-Bannon also had a small dog named Jack.
+They had nine children.
+Sarah, his first child, was born within months of his acquittal for the murder of Oaks in 1858.
+According to her grave headstone, Harriet Bannon, his sixth child, died on Christmas Day 1870, aged one year, which was within a week of his release from Launceston gaol on the distillery issue.

-Harriet and William were understood to have separated for a period, with Bannon placing advertisements in the local press cautioning storekeepers not to extend credit to Harriet.
-Bannon died within a year of this 'caution' notice, with Bannon family records indicating the couple reconciled prior to Bannon's death.
-On her death in 1915 Harriet chose not to be buried with Bannon.